Homemade Ravioli with Spinach and Ricotta Cheese

 - Work quickly and handle the hot noodles carefully to avoid tears.
 If they do tear, just piece them together as you layer them.

 - Place your first layer of noodles.
-Slightly overlap noodles to cover bottom.
+Slightly overlap noodles to cover the bottom.

 - Place a layer of ricotta, sprinkle with grated mozzarella and parmesan cheese.